aryzach/aryzach.github.io/_drafts/2021-10-29-death-with-dignity-op-ed.markdown

 ### Nonprofit Business Plan

+#### Overview

+The mission is to make assisted dying an option for those with severe dementia.
+To do that, we need to:
+- legalize the practice
+- establish the systems to support the practice

+The common way to pass a law like this would be to raise money through donations and advocate.

+The main idea here is to bootstrap that process with capital, labor, and enthusiasm by providing preparatory legal, business, and emotional support services to those who wish to take advantage of an assisted dying law should they get severe dementia.

 #### Why now?

 A nonprofit with the mission to legalize assisted dying for those with severe dementia is in a unique and privileged position.
 I can foresee the following independently each taking roughly 10 - 20 years to mature: